ikbenpinda/NgUitstelgedrag/README.md

 3. **~~Hacking the mainframe~~ Tethering over usb.**
 By far the most complicated but useful method, a third way would be to connect your phone over usb, then add port forwarding using Google Chrome.
 After doing so you can access the server on your phone's browser through ```localhost:4200```.
-This can get kind of messy and technical, so i'll just leave [this](https://codelabs.developers.google.com/codelabs/migrate-to-progressive-web-apps/index.html?index=..%2F..%2Findex#1) here(_See "Viewing the site on mobile"_).
+This can get kind of messy and technical, so i'll just leave [this](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) here.
 If your phone does not get detected properly, you might need to install SDKs and drivers, so if you have never bridged your phone/pc ever before, just pick one of the other options.
 tip: run ```adb devices``` to start the daemon if your device doesn't get detected properly.